LynnXiaoyl/LynnXiaoyl.github.io/_pages/about.md

   - /about.html
 ---

-I graduated from Wuhan University majoring in applied statistics.
-I am currently engaged in clinical data analysis in a pharmaceutical company.
-I am familiar with international CDISC standard and good at SAS software programming.
-I enjoy working with people and am happy to help others.
+Welcome to my homepage, my name is Lynn, it's nice to meet you here.
+I am a clinical programmer working for a pharmaceutical company with five years of experience and am very familiar with the CDISC standard and enjoy my current job.
+I really hope to have the opportunity to exchange and learn with you.
+In my spare time, I also have many other hobbies, such as gardening and reading, I also enjoy playing the ukulele, and if I have enough time, I am also very keen on travelling.

 Education
 ======
-* B.S. in China, Hubei Normal University, 2016
 * M.S. in China, Wuhan University, 2018

 Work experience
 ======
-* 2018-2023: Programmer
+* 2018-2023: Clinical Programmer
   * Hengrui Pharma
-  * Duties included: Standardize clinical data and generate statistical charts, Review clinical documents, E-Submission, Communicate efficiently with all departments
+  * Duties included: Provide statistical programming expertise in SAS for the production of analyses, tabulations, graphics, and listings from clinical trial data.
+Review clinical documents, Creating documentation for new projects as well as updating existing programs to reflect new client needs or changes in industry standards.
+Conducting quality assurance testing to ensure that applications function properly and efficiently.
+Review CRF annotations and Statistical Analysis Plan (SAP) .
+Complete electronic submission of clinical documents, Communicate effectively with statisticians and data managers.
+Allocate the work tasks of programmers within the project.

 Skills